-Trinity College London is an international exam board regulated by Ofqual (Office of Qualifications and Examinations Regulation) in England, CCEA Regulation in Northern Ireland and by Qualifications Wales.
+Trinity College London is regulated by Ofqual (Office of Qualifications and Examinations Regulation) in England, CCEA Regulation in Northern Ireland and by Qualifications Wales.
 Various arrangements are in place with governmental education authorities worldwide.
 All diploma qualifications are on the Regulated Qualifications Framework (RQF).